hosseinmoein/Tiger/README.md

 ```

 Have you ever needed a good matrix math library, say in C++?
-If so, continue reading and implement your own.
+If so, continue reading.
 It is not that big of a deal, if you put some thoughts to it.
 But most importantly it is fun.

 If you want to do this the right way, so it could handle a large spectrum of problems, you should start specifying the bits and pieces before getting to your main matrix object.